silky1708/IntelliSense-/README.md

 ## Installation

-Create a virtual environment and install flask, react, npm, and vite.
+Create a virtual environment and minimally install flask, react, npm, and vite.
 Additionally, ensure that all the requirements of [QuAC](https://github.com/jifengwu2k/quac) are installed in the same environment, following the installation instructions given in their repository.

 ## Running the web application